Otis now offers a NEW minor in Entrepreneurship. Learn to be your own boss, enrich our world, and shape the future of the Creative Economy!

 * These courses have no pre-requisites and are open to all students, whether or not they are enrolled in the minor.

 Course Descriptions are listed in the Interdisciplinary Studies and Liberal Arts and Sciences sections of the Course Catalog.

-Download one of the following PDFs to see how the Creative Writing minor fits into your chosen major:
+Download one of the following PDFs to see how the Entrepreneurship minor fits into your chosen major: